 Right before middle school, my parents got divorced.
 My brother and I moved with our mom to West Fargo, ND.
 We would split our time between our mom and dad for the remainder of our schooling.
-Starting in middle school I participated in band and art classes.
+Starting in middle school, I participated in band and art classes.
 Since I enjoyed art, I continued with art classes throughout the rest of high school.
 My weekends were mainly spent playing Nintendo or with some friends playing Dungeons & Dragons.

-Towards the end of high school I took some small engine repair classes and worked at the local Menards (basically a Home Depot for anyone that has not heard of Menards).
-Outside of that, I did not know what I wanted to do once I finished high school, but I knew for sure I did NOT want to go to college.
+Towards the end of high school, I took some small engine repair classes and worked at the local Menards (basically a Home Depot for anyone that has not heard of Menards).
+Outside of that, I did not know what to do once I finished high school, but I knew I did NOT want to go to college.

-When signing up to join the Marines I had to pick a career path.
-All I really knew from high school was art and small engine repair.
-My mom highly encouraged me to sign up as a “computer person” because “computers were supposed to become some big thing”.
-My brother was into computers in high school and I did not want anything to do with them.
+I had to pick a career path when signing up to join the Marines.
+All I knew from high school was art and small engine repair.
+My mom encouraged me to sign up as a “computer person” because “computers were supposed to become some big thing.”
+My brother was into computers in high school, and I did not want anything to do with them.

-After being honorably discharged from the Marines, I moved back to North Dakota and went full steam into this direct selling thing.
-I also met my wife after moving back and got married after a couple of years.
+After being honorably discharged from the Marines, I moved back to North Dakota and went full steam into this direct selling.
+I also met my wife after moving back and married after a couple of years.
 She joined Amway with me, but we only managed to make a few hundred dollars a month.

-Shortly after moving to Boise, ID, I gave up on the Amway plan and started looking into this new thing called ‘Online Marketing’.
-Finding the likes of Frank Kern, the StomperNet crew, and later Russel Brunson, I was soaking up all I could possibly learn about this new Online Marketing thing.
+Shortly after moving to Boise, ID, I gave up on the Amway plan and started looking into this new thing called ‘Online Marketing.’
+Finding the likes of Frank Kern, the StomperNet crew, and later Russel Brunson, I was soaking up all I could learn about this new Online Marketing thing.

-Unrelated to all of this, I also ended up getting divorced shortly after moving to Boise.
-I sort of fell into a black hole at this time.
-A lot went wrong, I was depressed, and things were just a mess for me.
-I had taken a break from listening to or reading, anything for a few years.
-When I finally started to climb out of my hole, I was listening to a TON of podcasts and YouTube videos on tech-related things.
+Unrelated to this, I also divorced shortly after moving to Boise.
+I fell into a black hole at this time.
+A lot went wrong, I was depressed, and things were just a mess.
+I had taken a break from listening to or reading anything for a few years.
+When I finally started climbing out of my hole, I listened to many podcasts and YouTube videos on tech-related things.

 Fast forward through the next eight years of shiny object syndrome, and I was doing just about the same as Amway, only a few hundred dollars a month.

 I then spent about six months watching all of Income School’s YouTube videos and reading all the free stuff they had to offer.
 They also offered a course on how to make money blogging.
-Yay, he said sarcastically.
-Another course on how to make money online.
+Yay, he said sarcastically—another course on how to make money online.